I5UCC/VRCImmersiveImmobilize/README.md

     - pushing the right stick downwards
 - When using toggles with VRChats radial menu, you will be constantly immobilizing and deimmobilizing yourself, this can lead to physbones jumping around a little bit.
 This is only visible locally.
 - Pointed out by 'Kung' (VRC Team), "If you turn 180 in playspace and then locomote, remote users will see a quick springing of the player root catching up to the new orientation while tweening.
 In local view it won't be visible."

+### Please upvote this [VRChat Canny](https://feedback.vrchat.com/vrchat-ik-20/p/network-jitter-with-ik) to get this problem fixed on VRChats end, so working around it isn't needed anymore.

 # Download